LiamSnow/reminder-rs/README.md

 # reminder-rs
-A command line tool for iCalendar reminders/todos.
+A CLI for CalDAV reminders/todos.